jgarnier/iot-corner/sparkgw/README.md

 ## Spark and webhook

-If you are running the python script locally on a laptop, the server needs to receive incoming requeston a well defined URL.
+If you are running the python script locally on a laptop, the server needs to receive incoming request on a well defined URL.

 For doing so, you can use a tunnel to your localhost with solution such as ngrok (https://ngrok.com/).